svanderbleek/cqrs-hypergraph-spec-propagators/README.md

 > * 2.2.1 Tuple-Attribute Format . . . . . . . . . . . . . . . . . . . . . . . .
 9
 > * 2.2.2 Datalog . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 10
 > * 2.3 Source Code Models as Property Graphs . . . . . . . . . . . . . . . . . . .
 11

+> Source Code Models as Property Graphs
+> The practice of extracting a queryable model from source code artifacts is not new.
+Recent work in generating such models, however, are increasingly using the property graph model [39], using a tool such as Neo4j.
+Yamaguchi et al. used the property graph model to discover vulnerabilities in the Linux kernel [48].
+To do so, they first modelled the code’s Abstract Syntax Tree, Control Flow Graph and Dependency Graph as property graphs, merging the separate representations into one code property graph.
+They then used graph traversal algorithms to find paths that matched specific vulnerability patterns using Apache Gremlin, detecting 18 new vulnerabilities.
+Goonetilleke et al. developed a code comprehension tool, Frappe, on top of Neo4j that maintained a versioned dependency graph of a system’s codebase, the main goal of the project being to aid developers in the code review process [21].
+This versioned graph would allow developers to ask questions that could come up during code review, like which version saw the introduction of a new function or which version saw the addition of a new dependency, using graph traversal queries written in the Cypher query language [18].
+Focusing on more niche systems, Pra ̈hofer et al. [37] used Static Analysis techniqu

 > * 2.4 Fact Extraction . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 12
 > * 2.5 Incremental Model Extraction . . . . . . . . . . . . . . . . . . . . . . . . .
 13
 > * 2.6 Incremental Analysis . . . . . . . . . . . . . . . . . . . . . . . . . . . . . .
 13